flatpak/xdg-desktop-portal/README.md

 is thus just to make D-Bus calls.
 For many of the portals, toolkits (e.g.
 GTK+) are expected to support portals transparently if you use suitable high-level APIs.

+To actually use most portals, xdg-desktop-portal relies on a backend that provides implementations of the org.freedesktop.impl.portal.\* interfaces.
+One such backend is provided by [xdg-desktop-portal-gtk](http://github.com/flatpak/xdg-desktop-portal-gtk).